Country music legend Charley Pride dies from complications from COVID-19 at 86

 DALLAS, Texas -- Charley Pride, the trailblazing country musician with dozens of hits and 70 million records sold, died Saturday from complications from COVID-19.
 He was 86.

-This year, he was honored with the Willie Nelson Lifetime Achievement award at the 54th Annual Country Music Awards.
+In November he was honored with the Willie Nelson Lifetime Achievement award at the 54th Annual Country Music Awards.
+Pride's 2020 CMA performance, where he sang "Kiss An Angel Good Mornin,' was his last.

+His other hits included" "Is Anybody Goin' to San Antone," "Burgers and Fries," "Mountain of Love," "You're So Good When You're Bad," "Why Baby Why" and "Someone Loves You Honey."

+Pride had three Grammy Awards, dozens of No. 1 hits and was inducted into the Country Music Hall of Fame in 2000.
+The Smithsonian in Washington acquired memorabilia from Pride, including a pair of boots and one of his guitars, for the National Museum of African American History and Culture.

 The video in the media player above was used in a previous report.